tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

     - tiebreakers.

-The following identities, already defined in {{!RFC8776}}, have been obsoletes in the 'ietf-te-types' module for bug fixing:
+The following identities, already defined in {{!RFC8776}}, have been obsoleted in the 'ietf-te-types' module for bug fixing:

 - of-minimize-agg-bandwidth-consumption;